-When the American Revolution was over, Fort Moultrie was neglected and by 1791, little of it remained.
+When the American Revolution was over, Fort Moultrie was neglected, and by 1791, little of it remained.
 Then, in 1793, war broke out between England and France.
-The next year Congress, seeking to safeguard American shores, authorized the first system of nationwide coastal fortifications.
+The following year Congress, seeking to safeguard American shores, authorized the first system of nationwide coastal fortifications.
 A second Fort Moultrie, one of 20 new forts along the Atlantic Coast, was completed in 1798.
-It too suffered from neglect and was finally destroyed by a hurricane in 1804.
-By 1807 many of the other First System fortifications were in need of extensive repair.
+It, too, suffered from neglect and was finally destroyed by a hurricane in 1804.
+By 1807 many of the other First System fortifications needed extensive repair.
 Congress responded by authorizing funds for a Second System, which included a third Fort Moultrie.
 By 1809 a new brick fort stood on Sullivan’s Island.

-Between 1809 and 1860 Fort Moultrie changed little.
-The parapet was altered and the armament modernized, but the big improvement in Charleston’s defenses during this period was the construction of Fort Sumter at the entrance of the harbor.
-The forts ringing Charleston Harbor – Forts Moultrie, Sumter, Johnson, and Castle Pinckney — were meant to complement each other, but, ironically they received their first shots as opponents.
+Between 1809 and 1860, Fort Moultrie changed little.
+The parapet was altered and the armament modernized, but the significant improvement in Charleston’s defenses during this period was the construction of Fort Sumter at the harbor entrance.
+The forts ringing Charleston Harbor – Forts Moultrie, Sumter, Johnson, and Castle Pinckney — were meant to complement each other, but, ironically, they received their first shots as opponents.

 Fort Moultrie was modernized in the 1870s, employing concepts developed during the war.
 Huge new cannons were installed, and magazines and bombproofs were built of thick concrete, then buried under tons of earth to absorb the explosion of heavy shells.
 In 1885, President Grover Cleveland appointed Secretary of War William C. Endicott to head a board to review the coastal defenses of the United States and recommend how they might be improved in light of newly developing weapons technology.
 The system that emerged, named for Endicott, again modernized the nation’s fortifications.
 New batteries of concrete and steel were constructed in Fort Moultrie.
 Larger weapons were emplaced elsewhere on Sullivan’s Island, and the old fort became just a small part of the Fort Moultrie reservation that covered much of the island.

-Fort Moultrie is administered by the National Park Service as part of Fort Sumter National Monument.
+The National Park Service administers fort Moultrie as part of Fort Sumter National Monument.

 Fort Sumter National Monument